|What is Early Childhood and Why is it so important?

 The Norwalk Early Childhood Council

 Since 1998, the School Readiness Council and now, the Norwalk Early Childhood Council (NECC), have worked to ensure that all Norwalk children enter kindergarten ready to learn and succeed in school and in life.
 The Council views early literacy development as essential for the success of all children.
-This broad-based collaborative is comprised of area agencies, early childhood and health care providers, government, the public schools and funders.
+This broad-based collaborative is comprised of area agencies, early care and education providers, government, the public schools and funders.
 The group supports literacy and early childhood initiatives in Norwalk.
-In 2001, Norwalk became a Discovery Community through the William Caspar Graustein Memorial Fund.
-The Fund has supported many early childhood initiatives in Norwalk-including the city’s early childhood office.
-Funding from the United Way of Coastal Fairfield County has allowed the council to support early childhood literacy programs and workshops including the Reach Out and Read program at the Norwalk Community Health Center, Parent Zone Workshops in collaboration with Stepping Stones Museum for Children and the Norwalk Public Library and Raising Readers Parent Book Clubs in collaboration with the Fox Run Family Resource Center.
+Funding from the United Way of Coastal Fairfield County has allowed the council to support early childhood literacy programs and workshops including the Reach Out and Read program at the Norwalk Community Health Center, Raising Readers Parent Book Clubs in collaboration with the Fox Run Family Resource Center and community outreach to new parents through Norwalk Hospital, the Norwalk Town Clerk’s office and the Norwalk Health Department.

-The Council consists of working committees charged with guiding the implementation of the Early Childhood Action Plan strategies.
-The committees are comprised of members of the council and of the community representing agencies, government, business, early childhood providers and parents.
-Find more information about the Council on our facebook page: www.facebook.com/norwalkearlychildhoodcouncil.
+The Council consists of committees charged with guiding the implementation of the Plan strategies.
+The committees are comprised of members of the council and community representing agencies, government, business, early childhood providers and parents.
+Find more information about the Council on the Facebook page: www.facebook.com/norwalkearlychildhoodcouncil.